-Vehicle, residential and commercial window tint comes in a variety of tints has many benefits.
-In addition to blocking out the harmful UV rays that accelerate skin damage, vehicle, home or commercial window tint also:
+Vehicle, residential and commercial window tint comes in a variety of tints that have many benefits.
+In addition to blocking out the harmful UV rays that accelerate skin damage, vehicle, home, or commercial window tint also:

 - In hot weather, it reduces the interior temperature of the vehicle or home, meaning you can cut down on expensive air conditioning.

 - It eliminates areas of glare or hot spots.

 - In cold weather, home and commercial window films have been shown to capture interior heat, which prevents heat from escaping through the windows, minimising heating costs.

 - It prevents fading and sun damage to vehicle upholstery and home furnishings.

 - Window tint enhances the cosmetic appearance of your home or vehicle, increasing resale value.